backstage/backstage/packages/catalog-model/api-report.md

 export { ComponentEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "componentEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const componentEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "DefaultNamespaceEntityPolicy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class DefaultNamespaceEntityPolicy implements EntityPolicy {
     constructor(namespace?: string);